daniloqueiroz/hendrix/README.md

 To run **Hendrix** you need to have [QEMU](https://www.qemu.org/) installed.

-Do a `cargo run` to launch the kernel or `cargo test` to run all the tests.
+Do a `cargo run` to launch the kernel or `cargo test --lib` to run all the tests.